 There are two major reasons why tests are carried out in Crohn’s disease; To determine if you have the disease or re-evaluate the status of the disease.

 Some tests that may be carried out before or in the course of treatment include:

 Routine- to find out the infection you have, indicators of inflammation, anemia and identify mineral and vitamin deficiencies

 Fecal- to determine if you have ruptured intestines depending on the stool sample submitted

 Antibody tests- depending on the proteins released by the immune system the doctor can clearly determine if you have UC or Crohn’s disease

-MRI: plays a huge role in treatment and management of crohn’s by creating images using radio waves and magnetic field
+MRI: plays a huge role in the treatment and management of Crohn’s by creating images using radio waves and magnetic field

-There are numerous possible treatment therapies for the Crohn’s disease causing fungi malassezia.
-All these possible treatments seem to focus on certain species of the fungi which makes it hard to find the right combination that can completely and safely get rid of malassezia.
-It would be great if one of these therapies would be a cure for crohn’s disease.
+There are numerous possible treatment therapies for Crohn’s disease-causing fungi Malassezia.
+All these possible treatments seem to focus on certain species of fungi which makes it hard to find the right combination that can completely and safely get rid of Malassezia.
+It would be great if one of these therapies would be a cure for Crohn’s disease.

 Ribaldone, D. G., Astegiano, M., & Pellicano, R. (2017).
 The role of hepatic enzymes in Crohn’s disease.
 International journal of colorectal disease, 32(9), 1363-1364.